- Positioning Playbook

 I have a few criteria for picking a news story.
 It must be:

-3. Viable to communicate our brand positioning and messaging
+Viable to communicate our positioning

 My decision for selecting the horsemeat scandal was arrived at for several specific reasons within that framework.